Clem Bevans: Career

-Bevans had a very long career, starting in vaudeville in 1900 in an act with Grace Emmett.
-He progressed to burlesque, Broadway, and even light opera, before making his film debut at the age of 55 in Way Down East (1935).
+Bevans's career began in vaudeville in 1900 in an act with Grace Emmett.
+He went on to perform in stock theater and light opera, eventually achieving stardom after 45 years, at age 67.
+Watching David Warfield "turn comedy to pathos by creating the character of a sad old man" in 1901 prompted Bevans to portray old men.
+He spent time in country stores in New England observing voices and gestures of old men before he began portraying old characters on stage.

+Bevans's film debut came in Way Down East (1935).
 His portrayal was so good, he became stereotyped and played mostly likable old codgers for the rest of his life.
-Bevans played the neighbour of Gregory Peck's character in The Yearling and the gatekeeper in Harvey (1950).
+He was a contract player for 20th Century Fox for a number of years.
+Bevans played the neighbor of Gregory Peck's character in The Yearling and the gatekeeper in Harvey (1950).
 However, he did occasionally play against type, for example as a Nazi spy in Alfred Hitchcock's Saboteur (1942).

-He also made some television appearances, including the role of Captain Hugo in the 1958 Perry Mason episode "The Case of the Demure Defendant" and as Pete in The Twilight Zone episode "Hocus-Pocus and Frisby" (1962).
+Bevans made his first television appearance in the half-hour Christmas program, The Guiding Star, in 1946.
+His other work on TV included portraying Captain Hugo in the 1958 Perry Mason episode "The Case of the Demure Defendant" and Pete in The Twilight Zone episode "Hocus-Pocus and Frisby" (1962).
 He played Captain Cobb in Disney's TV miniseries Davy Crockett.

 He was the last surviving charter member of the Screen Actors Guild.

-Death
+Personal life and death

-On August 11, 1963, Bevans died at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+Bevans and his wife had two adopted daughters.
+On August 11, 1963, he died at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, aged 83.
 His remains are interred at Valhalla Memorial Park Cemetery in North Hollywood.